8-Bit Theater

-8-Bit Theater is a sprite comic created by Brian Clevinger that ran from 2001 to 2010 and consisting of 1,225 pages.
-It is a sprite comic, meaning the art is mainly taken from pre-existing video game assets.
-The webcomic was at times one of the most popular webcomics, and the most popular sprite comic.
+8-Bit Theater is a sprite comic, meaning the art is mainly taken from pre-existing video game assets, created by Brian Clevinger.
+It was originally published from 2001 to 2010 and consists of 1,225 pages.
+The webcomic was, at times, one of the most popular webcomics, and the most popular sprite comic.

 The comic initially follows and parodies the plot of the first Final Fantasy game, following the "Warriors of Light" who are supposedly on a quest to find four elemental orbs to help them defeat Chaos.
 Instead, the characters mainly serve their own selfish interests, causing destruction in their wake.

 The success of 8-Bit Theater contributed to the popularity in creating sprite comics, with one list recording over 1,200 sprite comics as of 2004.
-8-Bit Theater allowed Clevinger to earn an income, and gain experience and exposure which led to future works such as Atomic Robo.
+8-Bit Theater allowed Clevinger to earn an income, and gain experience and exposure, which led to future works, such as Atomic Robo.